 Two last tips:

-(i) In order to obtain a real benefit, the usual practice of Tripilates is recommended since sporadic practice limits the positive effect.
+(i) to obtain a real benefit, the habitual practice of Tripilates is recommended since a sporadic practice limits the positive effect.

-(ii) If you decide to try Tripilates / Pilates it is best that you do it together with a professional who assists you.
-The exercises that you will see in books / magazines can help you but badly done they can injure you.
+(ii) if you decide to try Tripilates / Pilates it is better that you do it together with a professional who will assist you.
+The exercises that you will see in books / magazines can help you but poorly performed they can injure you.

 The triathlete Anais Tommy-Martin and the instructor Billie Pérez using different elements (ball and reformer) during a Tripilates class at the TRIMAD facilities.

 In case you still have doubts at this point, we insist: if you are a triathlete / athlete and you are thinking about what else you can do to improve, Tripilates can be your best ally.
 It will be the element that enhances all your meters in the pool, the kilometers in bike, the series or the technical work.
 Tri animas?